 How long do garage door springs last?
-Based on someone opening and closing their garage door 5 times a day, a standard garage door spring would last 18 months, an oil-tempered spring will last 3 years, and an A1 Garage Door Service MaxLife spring will last more than 22 years.
+According to an estimation based on regular usage of opening and closing the garage door five times a day, a standard garage door spring can last for about 18 months.
+However, an oil-tempered spring may last for up to 3 years, and A1 Garage Door Service MaxLife spring can last more than 22 years.

 Now, consider the wear and tear each open-and-close cycle has on your door’s torsion system, including the springs, which support the weight of the door as it rises and lowers.
 While they might not look like much, those springs are the workhorses of your garage door system.